wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-healthcare/includes/2-technologies.md

 ![Screenshot of the Patient Access portal home page.](../media/2-4-home-health.png)

-Canvas Power Apps allow for specific user interface requirements and are typically powerful for specific task-based activities.
+Canvas Power Apps allows for specific user interface requirements and are typically powerful for specific task-based activities.
 Canvas apps can run on the desktop, tablets, or mobile phones.

 Other Power Apps can be developed to meet unique requirements or needs of a healthcare organization.
 These apps can interact with information from the Common Data Service and can be surfaced to healthcare practitioners using model-driven apps for more holistic view of information and management.
 Patients can access information from Power Apps Portals applications.
 Canvas Power Apps can be configured for healthcare professionals to assist with specific tasks, information retrieval, and gathering.